paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-01-27-even_more_responsive_answers.md

   caption: '[@LeeCraigStewart, 4 December 2014](https://twitter.com/leecraigstewart/status/540514957159583744)'
 %}

-Before thinking about a menu's presentation or behaviour, first ensure the items it contains are relevant to users, whatever the breakpoint.
+Before thinking about a menu’s presentation or behaviour, first ensure the items it contains are relevant to users, whatever the breakpoint.
 Thinking mobile-first (rather than trying to adapt desktop design patterns downwards) can help prioritise and rationalise menu items, too.

-[The Guardian's navigation is a good example][4].
-It's intriguing design prioritises page breadcrumbs at smaller screen widths, with horizontal scrolling allowing you to access sibling and top-level section items.
-An 'all' link provides a safety-net, giving you access to every section with one tap, starting with the section you are in.
+[The Guardian’s navigation is a good example][4].
+It’s intriguing design prioritises page breadcrumbs at smaller screen widths, with horizontal scrolling allowing you to access sibling and top-level section items.
+An ‘all’ link provides a safety-net, giving you access to every section with one tap, starting with the section you are in.

-A great resource for responsive patterns (including those dealing with navigation) is Brad Frost's [This is Responsive][5], but new possibilities are being uncovered every day.
+A great resource for responsive patterns (including those dealing with navigation) is Brad Frost’s [This is Responsive][5], but new possibilities are being uncovered every day.

 ## Tables

-{% include 'quote' with 'I deal a lot with dashboards and still can’t find a good way of handling tables... please help!'
+{% include 'quote' with 'I deal a lot with dashboards and still can’t find a good way of handling tables… please help!'
   caption: '[@joewattsdesign, 4 December 2014](https://twitter.com/joewattsdesign/status/540530144616910848)'
 %}

-As no two tables are the same, there's no definitive solution.
+As no two tables are the same, there’s no definitive solution.
 Simpler tables could be presented as a list at smaller breakpoints, while more complex tables may require a change of orientation so that column headers appear fixed on the left, with data in a scrollable area to the right.
 Or maybe you allow users to choose which columns to hide/show.
-[Jason Grimsby has a good summary][6] of the options available -- and what you should consider before choosing one.
+[Jason Grimsby has a good summary][6] of the options available — and what you should consider before choosing one.

 ## Advertising